AP

 GENETICS GYM – MENU

 The document features a genetic ‘menu’ of 23 offerings, used to construct the speculative body-morphs.
 Developed in collaboration with researchers from the UCL Institute for Women’s Health and the MSc Reproductive Science and Women’s Health programme at UCL, the menu operates on a sliding scale of scientific feasibility.
 Each item was cross-referenced against published scientific literature and assigned a feasibility rating from 0 to 5, ranging from 0 (scientifically implausible or “bonkers”) to 5 (plausible according to current research and achievable using existing technologies such as CRISPR or epigenetic editing).
 This calibrated approach maintains a level of scientific rigour while allowing space to explore visually poetic and conceptually arresting body silhouettes, using the wits of speculative design.
 In the top-right corner, a pair of cherries references a retro milkshake diner menu, satirising the ease with which consumers are invited to ‘select’ enhancements, highlighting the unsettling possibility of altering one’s body or cognitive disposition with the same casualness as choosing an ice cream.
-At the bottom-right of the menu, a discreet tag reads “!
-WARNING: RISK OF DEATH”—a dark reminder that such choices, while aestheticised, carry profound ethical, biological, and psychological implications.
+At the bottom-right of the menu, a discreet tag reads !
+WARNING: RISK OF DEATH”, intended to read as a dark reminder that such choices, while aestheticised, carry profound ethical, biological, and psychological implications.

 GENETICS GYM – BODY STRATEGY DETAIL